Barry (Seasons 3-4): I’ve always admired Hader, but now I really can’t wait to see where his career takes him. He seems capable of anything.

 I don’t really know much about poetry but I enjoyed Rotten Perfect Mouth by Eva HD, whom I discovered after watching a film I did not care for, but the poem hasn’t left me.

 The Bear (Seasons 1-2): Second season surpassed the first.
-The bottleneck episodes, “Fishes” and “Forks,” were probably my two favorite single episodes of a show last year.
+The bottleneck episodes, “Fishes” and “Forks,” were easily my two favorite single episodes of a show the last year.

 Brooklyn Nine-Nine (Seasons 1-8): Just what I needed.
 Not quite Parks or The Office, but a solid sitcom from start to finish.